 - Pectoralis major

 If you find yourself with a muscle strain, the American Academy of Orthopedic Surgeons (AAOS) recommends the RICE method.

 - Rest: Avoid physical activity to rest your muscles.
 Overworking will only lead to a worse strain.

-- Ice: Apply ice or a cold pack to the sore area 2-3 times per day for around 20-30 minutes.
+- Ice: Apply ice or a cold pack to the sore area two to three times per day for around 20 to 30 minutes.

 - Compression: Lightly wrap your strained muscle with a sports bandage to reduce swelling and alleviate inflammation.

 - Elevate: If the strain occurs in your lower body, AAOS recommends elevating your leg higher than your chest to also reduce swelling.

 When to Seek Medical Help

 Seek medical attention immediately, according to Grey.
 “A muscle strain can be a warning sign that there are impairments present that predispose you to injury or re-injury,” she says “Physical therapists can identify the problem and prevent future injuries.”